Date of Award:

 Lynn H. Davis

 Russell, Cyril Bruce, "Hereford and Holstein Steer Performance on High Grain Diets With and Without Corn Silage" (1970).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2994.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .